Competition of decoherence and quantum speed limits for quantum-gate fidelity in the Jaynes-Cummings model: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge Sebastian Deffner and Yasser Omar for the interesting discussions that led to this work.
+The authors acknowledge Yasser Omar and Sebastian Deffner for the interesting discussions that led to this work.
 S.S.P. acknowledges the support from the ``la Caixa'' foundation through scholarship No. LCF/BQ/DR20/11790030.
 S.G. acknowledges support from the PNRR MUR project PE0000023-NQSTI, and the Royal Society IEC\textbackslash R2\textbackslash 222003.
-L.B. acknowledges support from the PNRR MUR project SOE0000098.